DevZahraShahid/Mongoose-Express/README.md

 * Connect to MongoDB using Mongoose
 * Create Schema for the collection
 * Define Class to connect your schema to MOongoDB
-* Create objects using ASYNC/AWAIT
+* CRUD Operations using MongoDB
-* Update objects
-* Remove Objects